 In the event that the amount of the NGF falls below the minimum amount set under s889I of the Corporations Act, SEGC has a number of measures at its disposal including discretion to levy any market operator of a financial market to which the NGF compensation scheme applies, or its market participants.
 The legislation provides a cap on the amount of any levy.
 The minimum amount of the NGF is currently set at \$76 million.
-SEGC has commissioned its actuaries to undertake a full review of the minimum amount.
-The review would take into consideration the current market trends and how this impacts on the minimum amount and also the impact that any new members of the NGF would have on the minimum amount.
+As a result of an actuarial review, the Board of the SEGC has determined a new minimum amount of \$100 million.
+This will become effective as the minimum amount on approval by the Minister.
+The actuarial review recommends a minimum amount of \$107 million and this increases further on admission of a new member exchange.
+The SEGC Board will continue to review the minimum amount with a view to seeking to increase it to the recommended minimum.